de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

 The natural condition for a Beurling Lax theorem using de Branges structure theorem, see \cite{sarason94}, is to assume that the invariant subspace is a contractively included subspace of the Hardy space.
-However, in our approach, we note that the structure identity does not automatically hold in the Hardy space and Lemma \ref{MM} when replacing $H^{\perp}$ by the Brangesian generalized orthogonal complement does not hold.
+However, in our approach, we note that the structure identity does not automatically hold in a contructively included subspace of the Hardy space and Lemma \ref{MM} does not hold either when replacing $\mathcal{H}^{\perp}$ by the Brangesian generalized orthogonal complement.
 Thus, we add these assumptions in order to state a Beurling's theorem when $T$ is contractive instead of inner.